lulab/RME/README.md

 #### c.
 Advanced options of RME-Preprocess

-We provide several options for calculating the prior probability of the paired bases, including using a constant (0.535, the default setting), calculating from the training RNAs (train) and calculating from partition function for each RNA (partition).
+We provide several methods for calculating the prior probability of the paired bases, including using a constant (0.535, the default setting), calculating from the training RNAs (train) and calculating from partition function for each RNA (partition).
 You can select one of them by specify the -r option.
 Note that when using the partition mode, you should also specify the directory of the sequence files by -q.

 ```bash
 RME-Preprocess -r constant -d SHAPE -s example/dat/structure example/dat/data/SHAPE.train.23SrRNA.data example/dat/data/SHAPE.test.data example/1.processing-data
 RME-Preprocess -r train -d PARS -s example/dat/structure example/dat/data/PARS.train.25SrRNA.data example/dat/data/PARS.test.data example/1.processing-data
 RME-Preprocess -r partition -q example/dat/sequence -d DMSseq -s example/dat/structure example/dat/data/DMSseq.train.25SrRNA.data example/dat/data/DMSseq.test.data example/1.processing-data
 ```

-Meanwhile, for SHAPE data, we provided three types of normalization mode, quantile normalization (Bolstad et al., 2003) (quantile, the default setting), 2%/8% rule normalization (Ouyang et al., 2013) (28rule) and no normalization (no).
+Meanwhile, for SHAPE data, we provided three types of normalization methods, quantile normalization (Bolstad et al., 2003) (quantile, the default setting), 2%/8% rule normalization (Ouyang et al., 2013) (28rule) and no normalization (no).
 You can select one of them for SHAPE data by specify the -n option.

 ```bash
 RME-Preprocess -n quantile -d SHAPE -s example/dat/structure example/dat/data/SHAPE.train.23SrRNA.data example/dat/data/SHAPE.test.data example/1.processing-data
 RME-Preprocess -n 28rule -d SHAPE -s example/dat/structure example/dat/data/SHAPE.train.23SrRNA.data example/dat/data/SHAPE.test.data example/1.processing-data
 RME-Preprocess -n no -d SHAPE -s example/dat/structure example/dat/data/SHAPE.train.23SrRNA.data example/dat/data/SHAPE.test.data example/1.processing-data
 ```
-Please see more help information by using the -h option.
+You can get more information about usage of `RME-Preprocess` by typing `RME-Preprocess -h`.

 ### Step 3: optimize the paramter for RME

 #### a.
 Parameter optimization by RME-Optimize

+The step 3 is optional.
+You can either optimize the parameters of RME by using your own training RNAs, or directly use our optimal parameters (stored in example/2.optimize-param/*.params.txt)

 ```bash
 mkdir example/2.optimize-param/
 cd example/2.optimize-param/